Back to Home

 1. The personal data are no longer necessary for the purposes for which they were collected or otherwise processed.

-3. The data subject objects to the processing pursuant to Art.
-21 (1) GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Art.
-21 (2) GDPR.
+3. The data subject objects to the processing pursuant to Article 21(1) GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) GDPR.

 4. The personal data was processed unlawfully.

-6. The personal data were collected in relation to information society services offered in accordance with Art.
-8 (1) GDPR.
+6. The personal data were collected in relation to information society services offered, in accordance with Article 8(1) of the GDPR.

 1. to exercise the right to freedom of expression and information;

-5. to assert, exercise or defend legal claims.
+5. for the establishment, exercise or defense of legal claims.

 4. Right to restriction of processing

-1. the accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data,
+1. where the accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data,

-4. the data subject has objected to processing pursuant to Art.
-21 (1) GDPR, as long as it has not yet been determined whether the legitimate reasons of the controller outweigh those of the data subject.
+4. the data subject has objected to the processing pursuant to Article 21(1) GDPR, pending verification of whether the legitimate grounds of the controller override those of the data subject.

 (2) Where processing has been restricted pursuant to paragraph 1, such personal data shall, with the exception of storage, only be processed with the consent of the data subject or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.